-FFP is our supervision model that replaced a more traditional supervision model which focused mainly on monitoring adjudicated youth.
-One of the shortcomings of this approach was that officers paid little attention to family dynamics.
+FFP is our supervision model that replaced what was considered to be a more traditional supervision model which focused mainly on monitoring adjudicated youth.
+One of the shortcomings of this approach was that officers paid very little attention to family dynamics.
 A strength of FFP is that it employs the support of family and/or community members.
 By strengthening family functioning and creating broader working relationships, we greatly increase the likelihood for long term success with the youth we're charged to supervise.
 The data we have accrued shows that by enlisting the support of the essential people in a youth's life and having them work together we can begin to alter the context from which problem behaviors occur.

-The Functional Family Probation process includes protocols, practices, services and supports to treat the youth, family, and community, increase protective factors with the youth and family, reduce high risk factors and reduce juvenile criminal recidivism.
+The Functional Family Probation process includes protocols, practices, services and supports to treat the juvenile, family and community as a whole, increase protective factors with the juvenile and family, reduce high risk factor with the juvenile and family and reduce juvenile criminal recidivism.